mohamedmahmoud26/Problem-solving-for-python/README.md

 #Problem Solving For Python
-You'll find solutions to 10 Python problems
+You'll find solutions to 10 Function problems